-NOTE: Participant's experience with this course may be enhanced if they have previously taken a Basic First Aid or and/or Wilderness and Remote First Aid, which are both available from the American Red Cross.
+NOTE: Participant's experience with this course may be enhanced if they have previously taken Basic First Aid and/or Wilderness and Remote First Aid, which are both available from the American Red Cross.

-NOTE: This 2-day course will be offered in mid-March, well before the AAPG Annual Convention (May 31-June 3, 2015), so that field trip leaders and other interested persons may attend the course prior to other 2015 field trips/field seminars.
+NOTE: This 2-day course will be offered in early-April, well before the AAPG Annual Convention (June 19-22, 2016), so that field trip leaders and other interested persons may attend the course prior to other 2016 field trips/field seminars.